domfarolino/blog/_posts/2016-7-05-Maximum-Subarray-Study.md

 ### Common DP Patterns

-A natural approach for this problem is to define the subproblem as a straight recursive definition.
+A natural approach is to frame the subproblem as a straight recursive definition.
 This means we want to figure out if we can relate the sum of the maximum subarray within $A[0 \ldots i]$ to the sum of the maximum subarray within $A[0 \ldots i-1]$.
-Our dp array would contain sum of the maximum subarray within $A[0 \ldots k] \forall \; k \in \\{ 0 \ldots n-1 \\}$.
-The dp array would then be some non-decreasing series with the answer to our original problem sitting at the end.
-This is a fairly common dp pattern, unfortunately we can quickly show that our subproblem doesn't easily relate to instances of a larger size.
+Our dp array would contain sums of maximum subarrays within $A[0 \ldots k] \forall \; k \in \\{ 0 \ldots n-1 \\}$.
+The array would then be some non-decreasing series with the answer to our original problem sitting at the end.
+This is a fairly common dp pattern, unfortunately we can quickly show that our idea of a subproblem doesn't easily relate to instances of a larger size.
 For example if $A[0 \ldots i-1]$ was the following array:

 $$[-16, 100, 200, -1300, -500]$$